dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 The rule only applies for non-late variables because the primary parameters are not in scope in the initializing expression of a late variable.*

+Consider a class with a primary constructor that also has a body part with an initializer list.
+A compile-time error occurs if an instance variable declaration has an initializing expression, and it is also initialized by an element in the initializer list of the body port.

+*This is already an error when the instance variable is final, but no such error is raised when the instance variable is mutable and the initializer list is part of a non-primary constructor.
+However, with a primary constructor this situation will always cause the value of the initializing expression in the variable declaration to be overwritten by the value in the initializer list, which makes the situation more confusing than useful.*

 The following errors apply to formal parameters of a primary constructor.
 Let _p_ be a formal parameter of a primary constructor in a class, mixin class, enum, or extension type declaration _D_ named `C`: